Skip to main content

 • violation of another user's privacy.

-• regular deletion of unneeded files from one's accounts on shared computing resources;
+• regular deletion of unneeded files from one's accounts on shared computers;

 • refraining from overuse of connect time, information storage space, printing facilities or processing capacity;